pandersen-uncharted/facets-v4/README.md

 2. For styling existing facets using CSS variables see [CSS Variables](./VARIABLES.md).
 3. For using facets in Javascript/Typescript see [Using Facets](./USING_FACETS.md).
 4. For running HTML examples of facets see [Examples](https://unchartedsoftware.github.io/facets/basic.htm).

+### Note on Browser Support

+Facets 3.x supported old browsers such as IE that didn't support CCS variables.
+4.x drops support for those older browsers.